niplav/site/estimated_life_expectancy.md

 45.23 years.
 The lowest estimate for years of life left was 1, the highest was 169 (lowest/highest for males: 1/82, lowest/highest for females: 6/169).

+The standard deviation for the estimated age was 14.46 (13.84 for men, 14.96 for women).

 		estages::(*|+data)@<*|+data
 		mu(estages)
 	83.4895833333333333